chanzuckerberg/napari-segmentation-workshop/content/onboard/gettingstarted-3.md

 - Click the blue “install” button to the right of the plugin to add it to the list of installed plugins.
 <br>
 **Note:** If the plugin does not show up in the list of installed plugins, close and re-open napari.
 If it still does not show up, try to refrain from attempting to install it from the plugin menu more than once.
-Rather, efer to the documentation on [napari-hub](https://www.napari-hub.org/) for that plugin.
+Rather, refer to the documentation on [napari-hub](https://www.napari-hub.org/) for that plugin.
 There may be another way to install it.
 <br>
 - Upon attempting to open the same [.nd2] dataset again, we are successful!

 ![napari canvas showing opened nd2 image](images/plugin6.png)

 - Of course, not all plugin installations are perfect and may have either errors or bugs that pop up.
-This is why it is important to visit [napari hub](https://www.napari-hub.org/ and read the available documentation in order to review any suggested installation notes that would differ from the aforementioned.
+This is why it is important to visit [napari hub](https://www.napari-hub.org/) and read the available documentation in order to review any suggested installation notes that would differ from the aforementioned.

 ### Updating Plugins